 What is the Lexile Framework?

 The Lexile® Framework is an educational tool that links text complexity and readers ability on a common scale metric known as the Lexile.
 The Georgia Department of Education has worked with MetaMetrics, the developers of the Lexile Framework, for several years to establish the relationship of state-wide assessments and the Lexile scale.
-Students who take the reading CRCT or the EOCT in English Language Arts now receive Lexile measures along with their CRCT or EOCT scale score.
+Students who take the reading CRCT or CRCT-M or the EOCT in English Language Arts now receive Lexile measures along with their CRCT or EOCT scale score.
 These Lexile measures can be used to match readers with texts targeting the student’s reading ability; such targeting reading material is essential for growth in reading ability and helps to monitor student progress towards reading.

 Lexiles & Common Core Standards